sademban/the-learning-journey/2-learning-plan/example-canvas/LP_WebApp.md

-# Learning Plan:  Subject 1
+# Learning Plan:  WebApp Pentesting

 ## Objectives

 _Why do you want to learn this topic?_

+To start a career in cybersecurity.
 ### Skills

 _What do you want to be able to do?_

-- Skill 1
-- Skill 2
-- Skill 3
+- Identify web app vulnerabilities
+- Use offensive web tools to exploit vulnerable sites
+- Create effective webapp pentest reports

 ### Concepts

 _What do you want to understand?_

-- Concept 1
-- Concept 2
-- Concept 3
+- Web app pentesting methodology
+- OWASP Top 10: exploits/remediations
+- Secure web app coding principles
+- Front-end vs. server-side web apps

 ## Existing Strengths